intel/zephyr.js/README.md

 ./outdir/linux/release/jslinux -t <ms>
 ```

-It should be noted that the Linux target has only very partial support to hardware
+It should be noted that the Linux target has only very partial support to
-compared to Zephyr.
-This target runs the core code, but most modules do not run
+hardware compared to Zephyr.
+This target runs the core code, but most modules do
-on it, specifically the hardware modules (AIO, I2C, GPIO etc.).
-There are some
+not run on it, specifically the hardware modules (AIO, I2C, GPIO etc.).
+There
-modules which can be used though like Events, Promises, Performance and OCF.
-This
+are some modules which can be used though like Events, Promises, Performance an
-list may grow if other modules are ported to the Linux target.
+OCF.
+This list may grow if other modules are ported to the Linux target.

 ### Building and running on MacOS

 Mac support is still limited at this point.
-As Zephyr does not provide the SDK/toolchain
+As Zephyr does not provide the
-to compile on MacOS natively, you will have to build your own or use a 3rd-party toolchain.
+SDK/toolchain to compile on MacOS natively, you will have to build your own or
-Currently the targets we support building on Mac are "linux", "qemu_x86", with limited
+use a 3rd-party toolchain.
+Currently the targets we support building on Mac are
-support for "arduino_101" and "frdm-k64f" boards.
-You'll need to have a recent version of
+"linux", "qemu_x86", with limited support for "arduino_101" and "frdm-k64f"
+boards.
+You'll need to have a recent version of MacOS and XCode command line
-OSX and XCode command line tools from App store to get you started.
-Depending on your
+tools from App store to get you started.
+Depending on your system setup and
-system setup and target, you might have to perform additional steps, but if you run
+target, you might have to perform additional steps, but if you run into build
-into build issues, you should first make sure that you can build Zephyr native apps on Mac
+issues, you should first make sure that you can build Zephyr native apps on Mac
 using the toolchain you installed.
-Once you verify that it works, then our project should
+Once you verify that it works, then our
-also build and link correctly, but we'll try to update the document as we find these kinds
+project should also build and link correctly, but we'll try to update the
-of issues.
-Currently we enable Travis CI to build the linux target only against the
+document as we find these kinds of issues.
+Currently we enable Travis CI to
+build the linux target only against a recent version of MacOS (10.12) and XCode
-latest OSX (10.12) and XCode Command Line Tools (provided by XCode SDK) for sanity check
+Command Line Tools (provided by XCode SDK) for sanity check purposes.
-purposes.

 #### Set up
-The basic requirement for building Zephyr boards is that you'll need to install and
+The basic requirement for building Zephyr boards is that you'll need to install
-setup the correct cross-compiler toolchain on your Mac for the boards you are trying to
+and setup the correct cross-compiler toolchain on your Mac for the boards you
-build.
-You need to install crosstool-ng, which allows you to build the x86 images
+are trying to build.
+You need to install crosstool-ng, which allows you to build
-you can run on QEMU, and for Arduino 101, you need to install the ARC compiler,
+the x86 images you can run on QEMU, and for Arduino 101, you need to install the
-which can be found by installing the Arduino IDE for Mac, this is used to build the ARC
+ARC compiler, which can be found by installing the Arduino IDE for Mac, this is
-support image.
+used to build the ARC support image.

 Requirements:

-* MacOS 10.11 (El Capitan) or later
+* MacOS 10.12 (Sierra) or later
 * XCode Command Line Tools: 8.1 or later (clang)
 * Python: 2.7 or later
 * Homebrew